-Also, try disabling the options one-by-one.
-Once done, you enable each option one after the other after by rebooting.
+Also, try disabling the options one by one.
+Once done, you enable each option one after the other by rebooting.

 This will help you pinpoint the issue and find the devices or hardware that is likely causing the issue.
 Take the necessary action to resolve it!